 In addition to the FAA issued NOTAM the following overview with pictures will be helpful in understanding the pattern and arrival/departure procedures.
-Note: Once you have arrived prior to flying in the pattern, you must attend a briefing.

 - Part 103 ultralights, light-planes and homebuilt rotorcraft certificated as E-AB, E-LSA, and S-LSA that can safely operate from the runway.

 - N-numbered aircraft should not exceed the light-sport definition per FAR Part 1.1 for weight, speeds, etc.

 - Should not be a type certificated Vintage aircraft such as a Cub, Champ, etc.

 - Should not be a traditional homebuilt design such as a Pietenpol, etc.